VGTHuang/vgthuang.github.io/_posts/2021-09-27-optimizations.md

 >
 >
 >
->

-Why SGD over GD: SGD is faster simply in the way that it descends more frequently than GD, therefore, faster.
+Why SGD over GD: SGD is preferred simply in the way that it descends more frequently than GD, therefore, faster.
 If a dataset has 10,000 examples, for GD it would be 10,000 examples per iteration (slow), while SGD with a batch size of 10 would be 1000x faster.

 ## SGD + Momentum